 Our Vision and Mission

-Vision: An inclusive Canada in which people with an intellectual disability and their families are valued equally and able to participate fully in all aspects of society.
+Vision: An inclusive Canada in which people with an intellectual disability and their families are valued equally and participate fully in all aspects of society.

-- All persons are entitled to equal access and opportunity.
+- All people are entitled to equal access and opportunity.
 Equality demands protection from all forms of discrimination or harm, and access to the supports necessary to enable equal participation.

 Applying a Family Lens to Our Work